ShareApp/share/README.md

 After doing Getting started section you can easily deploy your app to Parse by calling ```make``` in root directory.

-## How it's built

-It's completely JavaScript application.
-It uses Parse.com as a backend service, where data are stored and several server functions are implemented like images scaling or notifications creating, To learn more about Parse.com see JavaScript guid https://www.parse.com/docs/js_guide.

-Main technology used in frontend is Angular JS.
-We use also Hammer.js to bind swipe events and Lawnchair to provide offline support.

 ## Development